endeavouros-team/sandbox/DEs-and-their-packages.md

 # Desktops and packages

-Here you can find links to all desktops and their packages lists supported by EndeavourOS.<br>
+Here you can find links to all desktops and their package lists supported by EndeavourOS.<br>
 The package lists are presented as yaml files or a simple lists of packages, and they should be up to date always, and usually reflect the status of the latest ISO.